 In this article, you’ll get information about various options that might be available to you if you're worried about falling behind in bill payments.

-The Act also stops collection actions, wage garnishments, and Treasury offsets, and prohibits negative credit reporting during the coronavirus national emergency.
+The CARES Act also stops collection actions, wage garnishments, and Treasury offsets, and prohibits negative credit reporting during the coronavirus national emergency.
 (To learn about different options if you’re having trouble paying your federal student loans due to COVID-19, read How to Manage Your Federal Student Loans During the Coronavirus Outbreak.)

 As soon as you realize you’ll have trouble making your next mortgage payment, call your loan servicer to learn what options might be available to you.
 You could be eligible for a forbearance, like under the CARES Act, or another form of short-term immediate mortgage relief, like a waiver of late fees.
 (If you’ve recently fallen behind on mortgage payments, or think you soon will, due to coronavirus, read How to Get Mortgage Payment Relief During the Coronavirus Outbreak.)